sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

 Our [API]({{ site.docs_url }}/constructs/api) simply has one endpoint (the root).
 When we make a `POST` request to this endpoint the Lambda function called `handler` in `services/functions/lambda.ts` will get invoked.

-We also pass in the url of our SQS queue to our API as an environment variable called `queueUrl`.
-And we allow our API to send messages to the queue we just created.
+We'll also bind our queue to our API.

 ## Adding function code